|female Hazel Grouse Tetrastes bonasia|

 February 22 (With Helly)

 For a ‘non-birding’ trip into Seoul, I managed to get a lot of birding done!
 On Saturday morning I got great long looks at Gangseo’s (in Gimpo) resident Plumbeous Water Redstart – an attractive and confiding bird.
-The rest of the park was buzzing with Naumann’s Thrush, Yellow-throated and Rustic Bunting, as well as Vinous-throated Parrotbill.
+The rest of the park was buzzing with Naumann’s Thrushes, Yellow-throated and Rustic Buntings, as well as Vinous-throated Parrotbills.
 At the north end of the park, I encountered two Short-eared Owls, and the fifteen or so photographers that follow them around all day.
 Later in the day at Ilsan Lake Park I spotted a cracking male Long-tailed Rosefinch mixed in with some Yellow-throated Buntings.

 February 23 (With Subhojit Chakladar)